magikarppe/readme-generator/README.md

   * [Questions](#Questions)

   # Description
 A README Generator developed in order to make your life easier when it comes to READMEs.
 Answer a couple questions and "voila"!
-Your professionally accurate READE is generated in an easy-to-manage format.
+Your professionally accurate README is generated in an easy-to-manage format.

   # Installation
    **(npm i)**